-Research and development (R&D) activity is the systematic investigation or experimentation involving innovation or technical risk, the outcome of which is new knowledge, with or without a specific practical application, or new or improved products, processes, materials, devices or services.
+Research and development (R&D) activity refers to systematic investigation or experimentation involving innovation, the outcome of which is new knowledge, with or without a specific practical application, or new or improved products, processes, materials, devices or services.

-Industries that are more knowledge intensive invest more in R&D. Literature has shown that R&D related activities can explain up to 75 per cent of the total factor productivity growth, once externalities are considered (Australian Innovation System Report, 2016).
+Industries that are more knowledge intensive tend to invest more in R&D. Literature has shown that R&D related activities can explain up to 75 per cent of the total factor productivity growth once externalities are considered; see the 2016 Australian Innovation System Report for further details.

 R&D expressed as a proportion of GDP is used as a measurement of an economy’s relative degree of investment in generating new knowledge.
 Higher education, government and business are the key sectors that invest in R&D.